 The rapid cyclical nature of the methodology allows for protoyping and failure, and the methodology can also challenge hierarchical organisational cultures: The AmbITion Approach is to be used cross-departmentally/cross-functions, engaging all levels of staff/stakeholders.

 Does it work?

-With experience of designing and delivering AmbITion programmes of digital development for the last 5 years, Hannah Rudman has seen improved sectoral capability, confidence, and capacity.
+With experience of designing and delivering AmbITion programmes of digital development for the last 5 years, Hannah Rudman has seen over 150 enterprises transform.
 And so agree project evaluators Leitner & Wilson of University of Cambridge in 2008:

 “Every organisation we observed made significant strides with regard to both the uptake and the innovative use of new media and digital technologies.
 Several went beyond their business cases and improvised new ways to exploit these resources in the interest of fulfilling their educational and artistic and caused organisation-wide step changes and improvements for the specific businesses involved missions, as well as improving their business and marketing practices.”

-By undertaking The AmbITion Approach yourself, or with the support of a facilitator with change management expertise, or perhaps as part of an AmbITion programme, your organisation will change, and gain the skills to keep changing – external factors will continue to rapidly change, so having the organisational resilience to cope with turbulence and chaos is a great business asset!
+By undertaking The AmbITion Approach with the support of Rudman Consulting, or perhaps as part of an AmbITion programme, your organisation will change, and gain the skills to keep changing – external factors will continue to rapidly change, so having the organisational resilience to cope with turbulence and chaos is a great business asset!